binpash/try/STYLE.md

 # Indentation and whitespace

 Indent four spaces.
 Do not use tabs.
 Blank lines should have no whitespace; there should be no trailing whitespace on lines.
+Try to avoid line continuations.

 Align the commands of a case: